The range and style of children's beds and bedding is vast - Here's a guide to help you with the basics

 Flannel is cotton that has been combed to fluff up the fibers.
 The fluffiness traps body heat keeping you warm through the night.
 These are a good choice as your child doesn't sleep hot, or you live in a very warm climate.

-Jersey is a knit fabric, instead of woven like cotton making it a very affordable choice.
+Instead of being woven like Cotton, Jersey is a knit fabric making it a very affordable choice.
 These sheets can be a combination of materials.
 Some Jersey's are mixed with polyester for added warmth, while others are a combination of combed cotton and Jersey.

 When's a good age to start children with bed pillows?

 Pillows for children should not be big and fluffy.
 Flatter pillows are the most comfortable for young children.
 Thin pillows are safer and help in keeping a healthy posture.
 Young children tend to push pillows out from under their head while sleeping.
 Many kids will happily sleep just on the mattress.

 Junior Pillow Sizes